 “Most of the investor changes were announced during July and are now starting to have an impact.
 Amongst the major lenders ANZ and CBA have both gained ground while Westpac has fallen back.
 For the non-majors the most dramatic change has been with ING who have fallen from 5.2% of investment lending in July to 1% last month,” said Mr Hewitt.

-“The lending landscape is changing rapidly and many borrowers are recognizing more than ever the value of using a broker to help them navigate their way through the changes.”
+“The lending landscape is changing rapidly and many borrowers are recognising more than ever the value of using a broker to help them navigate their way through the changes.”

 ANZ had the largest single market share of new mortgages in August of 19.2%, followed by CBA (18.6%) and Westpac (13.1%).
 Among non-majors, the largest market share in April was held by AFG Home Loans (4.7%)